 Japan Post Bank ATMs at main branches of the Post Office accept foreign cards Mon-Sat 0005-2355, and 0005-2100 on Sundays and holidays.
 ATMs at Seven-Eleven stores also accept foreign cards and are accessible 24 hours.
-International banks accept foreign credit or debit cards, and these are hard to find outside of major cities.
-Bank ATMs are generally open Mon-Fri 0700-2300, Sat-Sun 0900-1900, though some only operate on weekdays.
-Citibank is the most likely to have ATMs and also to accept foreign credit cards (and are usually open 24 hours).
+International banks accept foreign credit or debit cards, but these are hard to find outside of major cities.

 Japan has a strong cash culture, and it is usual to see people carrying large amounts of cash with them because of the low crime rate.
 It is only recently that credit cards have begun to become more popular.
 However, travellers may still encounter difficulties with foreign credit cards.

 Travellers' cheques are no longer popular, but they can still be exchanged at most major banks and at some exchange services.
-To avoid additional exchange rate charges, travellers are advised to take traveller's cheques in Japanese Yen or US Dollars.
+To avoid additional exchange rate charges, travellers are advised to take travellers' cheques in US Dollars.